AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/expert-resources/expert-series/aem-experts-series.md

       </div>
       <p>
         <br/>
-        Saiba como solucionar vários aspectos do AEM as a Cloud Service, desde a depuração do SDK do AEM AEM as a Cloud Service e do até as falhas de compilação e implantação do Cloud Manager.
+        Saiba como solucionar vários aspectos do AEM as a Cloud Service, desde a depuração do AEM SDK e do AEM as a Cloud Service até falhas de build e implantação do Cloud Manager.
       </p>
    </td>
     <td></td>